The hashtag #metoo has catalyzed a growing number of women speaking out about the sexual assault they have experienced in their lives.

 We just need the right tools, time, practice and patience to unwind the falsehoods and restore the balance of truth within us.

-Find out more about using Tantra and “pleasure as medicine” to heal trauma and awaken more personal bliss in our 6 module tantra training program for women, The Female Orgasm Intensive.
+Learn to use Tantra and “pleasure as medicine” to heal trauma and awaken more personal bliss in our 6 module tantra training program for women, The Female Orgasm Intensive